 - Questioning techniques to understand values and build relationships

-Exercise: Persuading your boss to allocate the pay and rations pool more fairly than just you and them.
+Exercise: Persuading a self important boss to allocate the pay and bonus pool more fairly than just you and him/her.

-- Select one of the six levels of assertiveness, without compromising the values of others
+- Overcoming resistance without compromising the values of others

 - Apply a practical 6-step Influence Model